lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 ### Databases:
 * Relational databases: are structured.
 They have predefined schemas.SQL database store data in rows and columns.
 (MySQL, Oracle, PostgreSQL, MariaDB)
   * Master-slave, Master-master, Federation, Sharding, Denormalization, SQL Tuning
+    * Federation(functional partitioning): split up database by function, resulting in less read and write traffic to each db and less replication lag.
+But might not effective, add more complexity.
+    * Sharding: make each db only manage a subset of data.
+Similar to federation, sharding results in less read and write traffic, less replication and more cache hits.
+    * Denormalization: attemps to improve read performance at the expense of some write performance.
+But data is duplicated, and heavy write might be even worse than its normalized couterpart.
+    * SQL tuning: It's important to benchmark and profile to simulate and uncover bottlenecks.
+      * Benchmark: simulate high-load situations with tools
+      * Profile: enable tools like slow query log to help track performance issue
+  * Example
     * MySQL: Is an open-source relational database management system (RDBMS) that stores data in tables and rows.
 It follows client-server architecture and supports multithreading.
     * PostgreSQL: Is an open-source RDBMS that emphasizes extensibility and SQL compliance.
 Postgres employs SQL to access and manipulate the database.
 It uses its own version of SQL which can perform more complex queries.
 It use foreign key, which allow us to keep our data normalized.
 * Non-relational databases: are unstructured.
 They have a dynamic schema, like file folders that store information.
 (Redis/DynamoDB, MongoDB/CouchDB, Cassandra/HBase, Neo4J/InfiniteGraph)